MinaRaouf97/Bit68-TechTask/README.md

 <pre>
   • http://127.0.0.1:8000/api/user/register
-  To register new user will send and JSON body like this:
+  To register new user will send and JSON body like this with POST METHOD:
   {
     "first_name":"first name",
     "last_name":"last name",